Article Rating (71 Votes)

 Question

 Why do traces to some sites always return 'Destination Address Unreachable'.
-I can connect to that site fine with Internet Explorer or Netscape!
+I can connect to that site fine with Internet Explorer/Firefox/Chrome!

 Solution